Docs

 • With clerkMiddleware, you're defining the routes you want to be protected, rather than the routes you don't want to be protected.

-• The auth().protect() helper is utilized heavily here, check out its docs for more info.
+• The auth.protect() helper is used extensively here.
+See its reference doc for more info.

 See the clerkMiddleware() docs for more information and detailed usage examples.